ibm-cloud-architecture/refarch-cloud-data-analytics/README.md

 You should see that your Secure Gateway client is connected in the Secure Gateway client section as depicted above.
 There should also be a green client connection icon in the top right hand corner signifying that client(s) are connected and ready for work.

+> **BE CAREFUL**
+>
-> If your Secure Gatway section **does not** look like the screen shot above then your Secure Gateway client in the VM Image may not have the correct Gateway ID to communicate with your Data Connnect Secure Gateway.
-If that is the case, go back to the Prework section of this lab where you were instructed to configure the Secure Gateway client and make sure the Gateway ID is equal to the Gateway ID of your Secure Gateway.
+> If your Secure Gateway section **does not** look like the screen shot above - then your Secure Gateway client in the VM Image may not have the correct Gateway ID to communicate with your Data Connnect Secure Gateway.
+If that is the case, go back to the [Create the Cloud Data Analytics lab services](#step-1-create-the-cloud-data-analytics-lab-services) section of this lab where you were instructed to configure the Secure Gateway client and make sure the Gateway ID is equal to the Gateway ID of your Secure Gateway.
+>

-If everything is green, and you see that your Secure Gateway client is connected, proceed...
+When everything is green, and you see that your Secure Gateway client is connected, proceed.

 1. **Select** the **Data Connect** title in the top left corner of the service to go to the home page.